levlaz/dagger-wrapper/README.md

     return await mariadb
 ```

-Last, we return a drupal sidecar container using the same appraoch as the previously referenced guide.
+Last, we return a drupal sidecar container using the same approach as the previously referenced guide.

 ```python
 async def get_drupal_service(self):